Get Apps

 Around 9:30 a.m.
 Pacific Time on January 19 (1:30 a.m.
 Beijing Time on January 20), TikTok released a statement on social media saying that the company had reached an agreement with internet service providers to restore services.
 TikTok also stated that they would work with Trump to find a long-term solution to keep the TikTok app available in the U.S.

 On January 20, 2025, Trump was inaugurated as the 47th President of the United States and signed an executive order requesting that the "sell-or-ban" law regarding the short video social media platform TikTok be temporarily suspended for the next 75 days.
-TikTok's CEO, Shou Zi Chow, appeared at Trump's inauguration ceremony.
+At Trump's inauguration ceremony, TikTok's CEO, Shou Zi Chow, made an appearance.
 The future fate of TikTok remains uncertain.

 Related News: